awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory.md

 # AWS Systems Manager Inventory<a name="systems-manager-inventory"></a>

 AWS Systems Manager Inventory provides visibility into your Amazon EC2 and on\-premises computing environment\.
 You can use Inventory to collect *metadata* from your managed instances\.
 You can store this metadata in a central Amazon Simple Storage Service \(Amazon S3\) bucket, and then use built\-in tools to query the data and quickly determine which instances are running the software and configurations required by your software policy, and which instances need to be updated\.
 You can configure Inventory on all of your managed instances by using a one\-click procedure\.
-You can also configure and view inventory data from multiple AWS Regions and accounts\.
+You can also configure and view inventory data from multiple AWS Regions and Amazon Web Services accounts\.

 If the pre\-configured metadata types collected by Systems Manager Inventory don't meet your needs, then you can create custom inventory\.
 Custom inventory is simply a JSON file with information that you provide and add to the managed instance in a specific directory\.
 When Systems Manager Inventory collects data, it captures this custom inventory data\.
 For example, if you run a large datacenter, you can specify the rack location of each of your servers as custom inventory\.
 You can then view the rack space data when you view other inventory data\.